HardlyDifficult/Tutorials/Chapter3.md

  - ClosestPoint: Return the closest point on screen for the entity, used when it is off-screen to teleport it back.

 <hr></details>
-<details><summary>What's the different between setting transform.position and using myBody.MovePosition?</summary>
+<details open><summary>What's the different between setting transform.position and using myBody.MovePosition?</summary>

 Updates to the Transform directly will teleport your character immediatelly and bypass all physics logic.